Logo

 Pierre Trudeau hoped would be the Framework Agreement would be the first step towards a Canadian-EEC free trade agreement, but the EEC proved to be uninterested in free trade with Canada.

-Pierre Trudeau established Canadian diplomatic relations with the People's Republic of China before the United States did in 1979, and went on an official visit to Beijing.
+Pierre Trudeau established Canadian diplomatic relations with the People's Republic of China before the United States did in 1979, and became the first Canadian Prime Minister to make an official visit to Beijing.

 On 10 February 1969, the government announced its wish to establish diplomatic relations with the People's Republic, and Pierre Trudeau was mortified when the Chinese refused to respond at first, which made him look foolish.